 By Elyse Sommer

 With a name like Cohen it's hardly surprising that much of the humor derives from Jewish shtick and that the other people include the stereotypical Jewish mother and father, and Jewish guilt driving the way Josh deals with an unanticipated and much needed financial windfall that's probably not intended for him.
 Not exactly the stuff of a ground-breaking book.
-As for the songs. they're catchy, with amusing easy rhyming lyrics but not the sort of memorable hummers to stick in your ears long after you've left the theater.
+The songs are catchy, with amusing easy rhyming lyrics, but not the sort of memorable hummers to stick in your ears long after you've left the theater.

 Rossmer and Rosen delightfully kvetch, sing and dance their way through recollections of how Josh's dismal history with women and professional success is exacerbated by having his apartment broken into and leaving him without a single possession, except a Neal Diamond CD (and that not even the one with Diamond's diamonds!).
 The sudden reversal of fortune comes via a $56,000 check made out to Josh Cohen from an unknown Florida relative.